ARM-software/ML-examples/armnn-mnist/README.md

     ARMNN_LIB = ${HOME}/devenv/build-x86_64/release/armnn
     ARMNN_INC = ${HOME}/devenv/armnn/include

-You can then build and run the example with:
+You can then build and run the examples with:

     make test

-This loads a TensorFlow model from models/ and performs a single inference for one image from the MNIST data set in data/.
-The purpose is to demonstrate how to use Arm NN to execute TensorFlow models in a C++ application.
+This builds and runs mnist, which loads the TensorFlow model from models/ and performs a single inference for one image from the MNIST data set in data/.
+It also builds and runs mnist_caffe, which repeats this with the Caffe model.

+The purpose of these examples is to demonstrate how to use Arm NN to load and execute TensorFlow or Caffe models in a C++ application.

-You can easily change the image used by modifying mnist.cpp:
+You can change the image used by modifying this line in mnist.cpp and/or mnist_caffe.cpp:

     int testImageIndex = 0;